John Z. Robinson: Exhibitions

 Robinson's paintings and prints have been exhibited throughout New Zealand and works are included in the Hocken Collections, and the collections of Te Manawa, the Rotorua Museum and The Arts House Trust.
 He was awarded the William Hodges Fellowship and was artist-in-residence at the Southland Museum and Art Gallery in Invercargill in 1998.
 In 2006, the Port Gallery in Port Chalmers featured a retrospective of thirty years of Robinson's work in a show entitled John Z Robinson.
 A Survey of Paintings and Prints.

 He has exhibited his paintings in Otaru in Japan and in New York City and his jewellery has been shown in Australia, Japan, New Zealand, and the United States, most notably at the Bead International in Athens, Ohio in 2000.
 From 18 August 2007 until 21 February 2010, Robinson's jewellery featured in an exhibition entitled The Scots in New Zealand at the Museum of New Zealand Te Papa Tongarewa in Wellington.

 Robinson was one of twenty-six artists invited by the Department of Conservation to travel to Tamatea (Dusky Sound) in winter 2014 and summer 2015.
 Their task was to connect people with this special area by offering them a glimpse of an unseen world.
 In a response to his experience, Robinson produced a set of six sterling silver spoons tagged with Department of Conservation bird tags and two lino cuts.
 These were shown as part of a group exhibition entitled Tamatea.
 Art and Conservation in Dusky Sound at Bowen House in Wellington in November and December 2016 and at the Southland Museum and Art Gallery in Invercargill in December 2016 to February 2017.

 In 2025, Robinson exhibited 21 portraits of LGBTQ+ people with a connection to Murihiku at He Waka Tuia Art + Museum in Invercargill.
 The portraits were created from brush, pencil, and cut and torn coloured paper and included personal references to each participant.

+Robinson was artist in residence at Henderson House in Alexandra from June 2026.
+He paid homage to the philanthropist family through a series of work produced during his stay.
+Arriving in the midst of a Central Otago winter, Robinson was challenged by a dominant landscape and its muted range of colours, but found inspiration within the Henderson's garden and home.